A Film Lover’s Guide to the Best Outdoor Cinemas in Europe

 Held every summer in Amsterdam, Pluk de Nacht (Seize the Night) is the biggest open-air film festival in the Netherlands.
 It enjoys an idyllic waterside location at Stenen Hoofd pier, and the programme is always a surprising mix of experimental shorts, documentaries, and unreleased indie films.

-Admission is free, with beach chairs and blankets provided.
-There’s also a bar and food trucks on the premises.
+Admission is free, and beach chairs and blankets are provided.
+A bar and food trucks are also on the premises.

 Cine Kamari, Santorini